kaybao062/ds-portfolio/README.md

 #### AI Scraper for Global Calendar of Statistical Events
 *March 2025 - Present*
 My role: Student Developer
+Client: United Nations Statistics Division

 (diagram)__
 (credit)__

 The [Global Calendar of Statistical Events](https://unstats.un.org/capacity-development/calendar/all-events/) is a data hub that highlights the capacity-building events related to statistics and geospatial information.
 For compiling the event data from 50+ sources the Global Calendar relies on 30+ traditional web scraping bots and some manual data collection.
 The web scraping bots need to be updated regularly to adjust for changes on the source websites and manual data collection is very time consuming.

-The AI Scraper was developed to deal with unstructured data and varied website layouts.
+The [AI Scraper](https://www.youtube.com/watch?v=IK9c7qVP584&list=PLz85tuGs6Qzh39ppFdMQYWnMNY1TrJpaP) was developed to deal with unstructured data and varied website layouts.
 By introducing a technical pipeline including pre-processing, AI extracting events and post-processing, the AI Scraper tremendously reduced the time of scraping and attains 95% accuracy, ensured by human verification.
 To improve accuracy and lower down hallucination, I used **Chain-of-thought (COT)** to effectively do **prompt-engineering**.

 #### MatchaPanda: A Job Match AI Assistant